tanushkadas2/ML-model-on-Mileage-prediction-/README.md

 # Linear Regression

 Linear regression is a statistical method used to model and analyze the relationships between a dependent variable and one or more independent variables.
 It is one of the simplest and most widely used algorithms in machine learning and statistics for predictive modeling.
-# Applications:

-Predictive Modeling: Used to predict outcomes such as sales, prices, and trends.
-Trend Analysis: Identifying trends and relationships in data.
-Risk Management: Assessing risk factors and their impact on outcomes.
-Economics and Finance: Forecasting economic indicators and financial performance.